-(k) Adoption of New Accounting Policies
+(p) Adoption of New Accounting Policies

-During the year ended December 31, 2021, the Company adopted a number of new accounting policies, IFRS standards, interpretations, amendments and improvements of existing standards.
-These new standards did not have any material impact on the Company's consolidated financial statements.
+During the year ended December 31, 2022, the Company adopted IFRS 16, Leases, which resulted in the recognition of a right-of-use asset and lease obligation (refer to Note 8).
+Other new standards did not have any material impact on the Company's consolidated financial statements.